-The Council has a number of Memorandums of Understanding (MOUs) with neighbouring authorities and attends a number of regional meetings.
+The Council has a number of Memorandums of Understanding (MOUs) and Statements of Common Ground (SCG) with neighbouring authorities and attends a number of regional meetings.

 - Berkshire Authorities MOU - South East Waste Planning Officers Group (SEWPAG).
-This MOU covers the authorities located within the South East to share waste data and work together on waste planning matters. - South East England Aggregates Working Party (SEEAWP) This group considers the annual submitted authority Local Aggregates Assessments (LAAs) and aid the collation of annual mineral operator sales and reserves within the South East. - Planning Officers Society Minerals and Waste Working Learning Group This group is a collation of authorities within the UK who discuss pertinent plan making matters. - Nuclear Legacy Advisory Forum (NuLeAF) the Council is a member of NuLeAF, a special interest group of the Local Government Association (LGA).
+This SCG covers the authorities located within the South East to share waste data and work together on waste planning matters.
+Meetings of the group are held quarterly. - South East England Aggregates Working Party (SEEAWP) This group considers the annual submitted authority Local Aggregates Assessments (LAAs) and aid the collation of annual mineral operator sales and reserves within the South East. - Planning Officers Society Minerals and Waste Learning Group This group is a collation of authorities within the UK who discuss pertinent plan making matters. - Nuclear Legacy Advisory Forum (NuLeAF) the Council is a member of NuLeAF, a special interest group of the Local Government Association (LGA).
 NuLeAF encompasses all aspects of the management of the UK's nuclear waste legacy.